lorin/resilience-engineering/STAMP.md

     Hazardous states result from inadequate control or enforcement of the safety constraints, which can occur because:

-    a.
-A control action required for safety is not provided or not followed.
+    1. A control action required for safety is not provided or not followed.
-    b.
-An unsafe control action is provided.
+    1. An unsafe control action is provided.
-    c.
-A potentially safe control action is provided too early or too late, that is, at the wrong time or in the wrong sequence.
+    1. A potentially safe control action is provided too early or too late, that is, at the wrong time or in the wrong sequence.
-    d.
-A control action required for safety is stopped too soon or applied too long.
+    1. A control action required for safety is stopped too soon or applied too long.

 2. Determine how each potentially hazardous control action identified in step 1 could occur.